On the asymptotic behaviour of cosmic density-fluctuation power spectra: Summary and discussion

 \section{Summary and discussion}

 In Sect.~\ref{sec:2} of this paper, we derived the leading-order asymptotic behaviour on small scales, $k\to\infty$, of the free density-fluctuation power spectrum $\mathcal{P}$ in KFT, given by (\ref{eq:1}).
+The free power spectrum in KFT corresponds to the Zel'dovich power spectrum which is non-linear in the sense that arbiratrily large density fluctuations can occur in the Zel'dovich approximation.
 By applying rigorous results for $d$-dimensional integrals of the Fourier-Laplace type, derived in Appendix \ref{sec:A}, we proved that the free power spectrum always develops a $k^{-3}$ tail, irrespective of the cosmological model and the shape of the power spectrum characterizing the initial particle distribution.
 This small-scale behavior has been suggested before by \cite{Schneider1995} for the non-linear Zel'dovich power spectrum.
-Independently of our work, the $k^{-3}$ asymptotics has recently been derived in the framework of Lagrangian perturbation theory by \cite{Chen2020}, finding the same amplitude that we derive here.
+Independently of our work, the $k^{-3}$ asymptotics has recently been derived by \cite{Chen2020} in a non-perturbative framework, finding the same amplitude for the Zel'dovich dynamics that we derive here.

 After discussing cosmological consequences, we then derived the complete asymptotic series of $\mathcal{P}$.
 We proved that terms of order $m$ fall off asymptotically proprotional to $k^{-3-2m}$, derived a closed equation for the coefficients $\mathcal{P}^{(m)}$ of this series, and gave specific expressions for these coefficients in leading and next-to-leading order.